 Each period is one hour in length with recess being 20 mins and lunch being 40 minutes.
-The exception is 'Permitted Late Arrival' on Tuesdays of Week A, when students are permitted to arrive at 9.30am (note supervision is provided for any students who arrive at 8.30am on these days).
+The exception is 'Permitted Late Arrival' on Wednesday (once a fortnight), when students are permitted to arrive at 9.30am (note supervision is provided for any students who arrive at 8.30am on these days).